opstrace/opstrace/docs/references/faq.md

 ## Can I run this on my own Kubernetes cluster?

-In order to provide a reliable experience, we control the entire infrastructure from end to end.
+In order to provide a reliable experience for Opstrace, we control the entire infrastructure from end to end.
 Your Opstrace cluster is best kept separate from the infrastructure its meant to monitor.
-Running Opstrace on your own Kubernetes cluster would defeat the purpose by putting the burden of resource management and operations on your own team.

-## Can I use this in production?

-Opstrace is currently released as early access.
-We wanted to get it out to the public as soon as it had enough to be useful to some people.
+We do have a Cortex Operator that you can use to run Cortex on your own.
+Check it out on GitHub here: [https://github.com/opstrace/cortex-operator](https://github.com/opstrace/cortex-operator).

 ## How do I use my own domain?